EdBeese/uk_county_locator/README.md

 - [UK Ceremonial Counties](https://github.com/evansd/uk-ceremonial-counties/blob/master/uk-ceremonial-counties.geojson)
 - [The Association of British Counties](https://abcounties.com/)

-## Performance Optimization

-The gem utilizes the `Parallel` gem to speed up polygon lookups.

 ## Compatibility

 The gem is tested against multiple versions of Rails using Appraisal, ensuring broad compatibility with different Ruby on Rails applications.